Is sales and marketing in the same category at your business — destined to bicker, squabble, and storm off — when what you need is harmony?

 What marketing should learn from sales in order to do their job better

 Sales has in-depth, first-hand knowledge of your marketplace.
 Marketers can’t do their job well without this kind of knowledge.

 Knowing who your buyers are: Do your marketers know who you’re actually selling to?
-According to Marcus, it’s your sales team that has its ear to the ground in your marketplace.
-“Unless marketing spends significant time with your sales team,” he says, “they’re likely to become out of touch with your buyers.”
+It’s your sales team that has its ear to the ground in your marketplace.
+“Unless marketing spends significant time with your sales team,” Marcus says, “they’re likely to become out of touch with your buyers.”
 Marketing materials that don’t speak to your buyers are less likely to bring in revenue.